 At the time, Ly looked at the 1.7-long mile Golden Gate Bridge as a beacon of newfound hope and the beginning of his family’s American dream.

 “My father, some siblings and I worked in restaurants as a dishwasher.
 Others worked in janitorial services.
-I also helped my father, who worked as a janitor and as a handyman for a few months.
+I also helped my brother, who worked as a janitor and as a handyman for a few months.
 I also worked as a newspaper carrier,” Ly says.

 It was when a family friend told Ly and his four brothers about a neighborhood coffee shop that was for sale that they took a chance in the business industry.